Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fitzroy has 36 active public transport stops, operating a mix of light rail and bus services.
-These stops are served by 33 individual routes, offering a total of 14,675 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 130 meters to the nearest stop.
+Fitzroy has 36 active public transport stops, offering a mix of light rail and bus services.
+These stops are served by 33 individual routes, collectively facilitating 14,675 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically residing 130 meters from the nearest stop.
+As a predominantly residential zone, most residents commute outward.
+Cars remain the primary mode of transportation at 41%, followed by walking (24%) and cycling (10%).
+Vehicle ownership averages 0.4 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport